osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 ## Indexes
 While the primary index is defined at the SdsType, secondary indexes are defined at the SdsStream.
+If the primary index is a compound index, secondary indexes will only be valid if the compound index has a maximum of 2 properties.

 Secondary indexes are applied to a single property; there are no compound secondary indexes.
 Only SdsTypeCodes